stonepros/stone/doc/install/get-packages.rst

    https://download.ceph.com/rpm-testing

 .. tip:: For non-US users: There might be a mirror close to you where
-         to download Ceph from.
-For more information see: `Ceph Mirrors`_.
+         to download Stone from.
+For more information see: `Stone Mirrors`_.

 openSUSE Leap 15.1
 ^^^^^^^^^^^^^^^^^^

-You need to add the Ceph package repository to your list of zypper sources.
+You need to add the Stone package repository to your list of zypper sources.
 This can be done with the following command

 .. code-block:: bash